H2YL/fall2024qtrobot/README.md

 ## Additional Notes

 - Make sure to configure any additional dependencies or environment variables as required by your system.

-To start a new user session
-- run ```make clean``` to delete all csv files and the token.json file
+- To start a new user session, run ```make clean``` to delete all csv files and the token.json file

-For faster testing
-- The sample files can be copy+pasted from sample_files directory if you want to skip some steps
+- For faster testing, the sample files can be copy+pasted from sample_files directory if you want to skip some steps